muratk3n/thirdwave/en/tweets/2020/week16d.md

 think he confused noncomputability of universe with nonpredictability imbuing the latter with "free will".
 Universe computes, it computes itself - so to predict it to its tiniest element u'd need a computer as large as the universe, see t' Hooft.
-And concepts like propagation of information btw experimenters / surroundings, we still dont know where we are in the simulation.
-If outside merely hooked up noone can know speed of information there.

 *2020-4-16 7:30:3*